Towards The Mountain

 Bude Rocks was selected to be featured in the CUPOTY article in Autumns edition of Outdoor Photographer 2019.

-Then in 2020 having entered CUPOTY for a second year, “Cornish Storm” and “Horizon” were finalists in the Intimate Landscape category
+Having entered CUPOTY for a second year, “Cornish Storm” and “Horizon” were finalists in the Intimate Landscape category

 “Towards the Mountain” was awarded second place in the Manmade category.